 The Group recognises non-controlling interests in an acquired entity either at fair value or at the non-controlling interest's proportionate share of the acquired entity's net identifiable assets.
 This decision is made on an acquisition-by-acquisition basis.

-Non-controlling interests are classified as equity.
+Non-controlling interests comply with the "equity" classification criteria of IAS 32 para 11 and are classified as equity.

-2.18 Trade and other payables
+2.20 Trade and other payables